jestjs/jest/docs/TutorialWebpack.md

 ---

-Jest can be used in projects that use webpack to manage assets, styles, and compilation. webpack _does_ offers some unique challenges over other tools because it integrates directly with your application to allow managing stylesheets, assets like images and fonts, along with the expansive ecosystem of compile-to-JavaScript languages and tools.
+Jest can be used in projects that use webpack to manage assets, styles, and compilation. webpack _does_ offer some unique challenges over other tools because it integrates directly with your application to allow managing stylesheets, assets like images and fonts, along with the expansive ecosystem of compile-to-JavaScript languages and tools.